Python voice AI web phone using WebRTC

 • Send the response to the OpenAI TTS model.

-• Receive the audio from OpenAI TTS and then use FFmpeg to alter the audio so that it sounds similar to a cartoonish voice.
+• Receive the audio from OpenAI TTS and then use FFMpeg to alter the audio so that it sounds similar to a cartoonish voice.
 OpenAI does not support custom voices, so we are stuck with human voices and therefore need to alter the pitch to sound similar to a cartoon character.

 Silent pauses are a pain!